chriskn/structurizr-c4puml-extension/README.md

 ## Examples

-The following examples diagrams demonstrate the additional features the Structurizr C4-PlantUML extension provides:
+The following examples diagrams demonstrate the features the Structurizr C4-PlantUML provides:

 * links, icons and properties for elements and relationships
 * external containers